MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2013/schema-root.md

 ---
-Description: Provides details for each element, attribute, and data type of each feature extension that defines the schema for the app package manifest for Windows 8.1 Windows Store apps.
+Description: Provides details for each element, attribute, and data type of each feature extension that defines the schema for the app package manifest for Windows 8.1 apps.
 Search.Product: eADQiWindows 10XVcnh
 title: Windows 8.1 feature extensions manifest schema ms.assetid: 20fba0dd-b7d6-47c8-9d9f-a8831bda627c